7 September 2019 (10am to 5pm)

-Groam House is a white painted two storey harled town house standing gable end to the High Street in Rosemarkie.
-Gifted to the community, it opened as a Centre for Pictish Art in 1980.
-The museum is renowned for its display of Pictish carved stones which were originally part of a vibrant monastic settlement here, around 1200 years ago.
+Groam House is a harled 18th Century white painted two storey harled town house standing gable end to the High Street in Rosemarkie.
+The elegant courtyard is decorated with Pictish themed mosaic panels.
+Since 1980, the museum has been a Centre for Pictish Art internationally known for its magnificent Rosemarkie Cross-slab and display of other Pictish carved stones made some 1200 years ago for the vibrant monastic community of Rosemarkie.

 Building Date: 18th century